NickVanMaele-vonk/code2graph/README.md

 # Code2Graph

-Code2Graph is a command-line tool that analyzes React/TypeScript codebases to create comprehensive dependency graphs and identify dead code.
+Code2Graph is a command-line tool that analyzes React/TypeScript codebases to create comprehensive dependency graphs on the level of individual front-end elements, functions, and database tables.

+The output is a JSON file containing nodes and edges of a graph.
+This serves as input for a graph visualisation tool.

+In the graph, the top node is 'App-root'.
+The next layers are UI elements, APIs, functions, etc.
+The end nodes are database tables or data files.

+Dead code shows up as nodes with no incoming edges.

+Initial focus: React / Typescript.
+More software languages to follow later.

 ## Current Status